 Give Your Customers Variety

-In a recent study from Yale, researchers found that customers are more likely to buy a product when it is priced differently (even slightly) than a similar product, than if the two products are priced the same.
+In a study from Yale, researchers found that customers are more likely to buy a product when it is priced differently (even slightly) than a similar product, than if the two products are priced the same.
 The study used packs of gum to demonstrate this.
 When two similar packs of gum were priced identically at 63 cents, customers who were given a choice to purchase one pack of gum or nothing, bought a pack 46% of the time.
 However, when the prices of the two similar packs of gum were changed to 62 cents and 64 cents, sales shot up to 77%.
 The similarity in pricing seems to demotivate consumers from buying.
-You don’t have to go change all of your prices immediately to follow this research, but give it a try on a couple of items and see how it works.
+You don’t have to go change all of your prices immediately to experiment with this strategy, but give it a try on a couple of items and see how it works.